Neuroscience

 Teaching

-Neuroscience students are required to serve as graduate student instructors (GSIs) for two semesters.
+Neuroscience students are required to serve as graduate student instructors (GSIs) within the Neuroscience department for two semesters.
 Whenever possible, GSI assignments are determined with an eye toward student research interests.
-Teaching occurs during fall semester of the second year and spring semester of the third.
+Teaching occurs during one semester of the second year and one semester of the third year.
 Teaching affords students supervised experience in a variety of educational situations, including labs, discussion sections, and demonstrations.
 GSIs also participate in record-keeping, grading, advising, and student consultations.

 Courses